Willy Schaeffler: Early years

 Schaeffler was born in Kaufbeuren, Bavaria, on 13 December 1915.
-Working in the mountains as a shepherd, he was a competitive skier by age eight.
-In 1932, at age sixteen, he was the winner of the Bavarian Alpine Championships.
-Schaeffler was named to the German Olympic team for 1936, but broke both legs before the IV Winter Games in Garmisch-Partenkirchen, and was unable to compete.
+Working in the mountains as a shepherd, he was a competitive skier by the age of eight.
+In 1932, at the age of sixteen, he was the winner of the Bavarian Alpine Championships.
+At 20, Schaeffler was named to the German Olympic team for 1936, but broke both legs before the IV Winter Games in Garmisch-Partenkirchen, and was unable to compete.